 - ¼ cup water

-- 1 tbsp chili garlic sauce See Note
+- 1 tablespoon chili garlic sauce See Note

-- 2 tsp pure maple syrup or agave syrup
+- 2 teaspoon pure maple syrup or agave syrup

 FOR THE SAUCE

-- In a medium bowl, whisk the ½ cup tamari or soy sauce, ¼ cup water, 2 tbsp lime juice, 1 tbsp chili garlic sauce (see note), and 2 tsp maple syrup together until fully combined.
+- In a medium bowl, whisk the ½ cup tamari or soy sauce, ¼ cup water, 2 tablespoon lime juice, 1 tablespoon chili garlic sauce (see note), and 2 teaspoon maple syrup together until fully combined.

 FOR THE TOFU